paukertj/cwe-swat/shorts/2024-02-05_JPA_Explain-AssemblyName-And-RootNamespace.md

 These settings apply a namespace and assembly prefix for all projects.

 So, there is no need for explicit project names if the only motivation is the assembly name, namespace, or both.

+> Found a bug or have additional questions?
+Let me know in the comments!
+I created this post on behalf of the CWE [**SWAT Workgroup**](https://wiki.ciklum.net/display/CGNA/SWAT+Workgroup).
+You can reach me and other group members at swat@ciklum.com.